jcpsantiago/bulgogi/README.md

 playground for experimentation.
 The original code started as a [gist here](https://gist.github.com/jcpsantiago/320e3665a9bd749fc25ede0341c6323c).

+Although this introduction and examples in [/example](https://github.com/jcpsantiago/bulgogi/tree/main/example) focus on using `bulgogi` within the context of production ML models, this library is generic enough for other use-cases where mapping arbitrary functions over data is useful.

 I gave a [talk](https://youtu.be/3C1QQXEg_F8?t=25091) at [re:Clojure 2021](http://www.reclojure.org/#schedule) about it.

 Ideas and discussion are welcome!